marcguery/varif/README.md

 ## Minimal depth

-The depth below which all the read counts of the corresponding sample are set to null.
-For all these samples, proportions are NA values.
+The variant allele frequencies are calculated only if the sample read depth (the sum of all the reads REF and ALT) is equal or superior to this value.

 ## Cut-off proportions